Module Assessment

 Taught Postgraduate Students

-Taught Postgraduate students in Leeds University Business School do not apply for re-sits online, but must contact the Central Examinations Team directly to make arrangements.
+Taught Postgraduate students in Leeds University Business School do not apply for re-sits online but must contact the Central Examinations Team directly to make arrangements.
 The Business School will contact students with further information about this procedure at the appropriate time.

-Consecutive or Clashing Assessment
+2.6a Consecutive or Clashing Assessment

 It is common to have assessment deadlines on the same or consecutive days and this is not grounds for applying for mitigating circumstances.
 If you have concerns about your assessment deadlines, please contact your School Student Education Service Team.

-Online Time Limited Assessments, with a duration of 48 hours or less, that are scheduled to take place within the set University formal assessment periods, will often run consecutively or may overlap.
 However, if you have two of these assessments starting at the same time on the same day, you should immediately contact the Assessment and Progress Team by email so that alternative arrangements can be made where possible.

-Archiving of Assessment
+2.7 Archiving of Assessment

 Assessed work is archived for at least one year after each student has left the programme.
 During this time period, assessed work may be made available for scrutiny during student education reviews or for scrutiny by regulatory bodies on request.